Skip to Main Content

 Best home insurance companies for bad credit

-In most states, insurers will use your credit-based insurance score when determining your insurance premiums.
+In most states, insurers will use your credit-based insurance score when determining your insurance premium.
 However, the role your credit plays in your eventual insurance costs varies from company to company.
 Because each insurer has its own algorithm for pricing, some assign a high weight to your credit history while others prioritize other rating factors more.
+This means some companies may offer more favorable rates to homeowners with bad credit than others.

-Based on our analysis of average premium data from Quadrant Information Services, the cheapest homeowners insurance companies for those with bad credit include USAA and Nationwide.
-Keep in mind that USAA is only available to active-duty military, veterans and qualifying family members.
-ASI shows the smallest premium increase on average for people with poor credit.
+Based on our analysis of average premium data from Quadrant Information Services, the cheapest homeowners insurance companies for those with bad credit include Lititz Mutual and Hawaiian Insurance and Guaranty Company, Limited.
+Keep in mind that these are average figures; the cheapest company for you could be different.

 We’ve also included our Bankrate Scores for each provider, which go beyond average premiums and take into account things like coverage options, third-party scores and ratings for customer satisfaction and financial strength and digital presence.
 Each provider is scored out of a possible five points.
 Bankrate Scores are designed to help you quickly evaluate which companies may be worth looking at before you begin to compare home insurance quotes.